What Are My

-- Medicare Parts A & B are required.
+- Medicare Part A & B are required.

 Medicare Supplement insurance companies do not "medically manage" Medicare supplement plans.
 If Medicare pays the claim, then the insurance company pays based on the plan you have selected.
 They can not deny paying their portion of a claim if Medicare pays.

 Part C of Medicare is an alternative to "Original Medicare".
 Part C plans includes a range of health plans that are administered by private insurance companies but paid for (in part) by Medicare.
 These plans, by law, must cover all the same services that would normally be covered by Parts A & B. They may also offer additional benefits like dental and vision coverage.
 In addition, these plans limit the amount you will pay annually for medical services.
-The "maximum out-of-pocket" costs allowed in 2017 is $6,700.
+The "maximum out-of-pocket" cost allowed in 2021 was $7,550.
 Plans may have lower maximums.

-Part C Medicare Advantage plans may or may not cover prescription medications.
-If your plan does not cover prescriptions, you may purchase a separate Part D drug coverage.
+Part C of Medicare Advantage plans may or may not cover prescription medications.
 Please make sure to check the formulary (list of covered medications) to make sure that the prescriptions you are currently taking are covered under the plan.
 If the medications you are on are not covered by the plan, you may want to look at other plans for your coverage.
-This is true whether the your getting prescription coverage separately or with the Part C Medicare Advantage plan.

-Are you a "Do-it-yourself" type or would you like some help with this?
+Are you a "Do-it-yourself" TYPE person or would you like some help with this?